ClickCease

 In the state of Maryland, full custody of a child is referred to in the courts as “sole legal and physical custody.”
 This means that one parent is responsible for making all of the decisions about raising children without requiring the input of the other parent.
 These decisions often include health, education, religion, travel, and general welfare.

-The children typically also live with the parent who has full custodial rights.
+The children typically also live with the parent, who has full custodial rights.
 There are situations where the other parent, who is not granted custodial rights, still has visitation rights so they can still see their children.

 When Will the Courts Grant You Full Child Custody in Maryland?